St James' Church, Louth: History

 In 1937, the church flew the highest flag in Lincolnshire to mark the coronation of George VI.
 Later that year, renovation work commenced on the spire, under the supervision of architect Mr. Goddard, who had previously worked on Lincoln Cathedral.

 In 2015 researchers discovered two pieces of a pre-Conquest standing Stone Cross, dating to c950, in the Rectory garden.
 In form the Cross is of the 'ring' or 'wheel head' type, the central design being of Christ crucified.
 This type is more commonly seen today in Ireland.
 The Cross and its implications for the archaeology, history and the early church in Louth are discussed in a major article by Everson and Stocker, "{'}The Cros in the Markitte Stede'.
 The Louth Cross, its Monastery and its Town."
 (Medieval Archaeology Journal, vol. 61/2, 2017).
 The Louth Cross is on display within the church and a small booklet about it is available at the gift shop.

 In 2017 funding was raised to fit a viewing door to the cell just below the spire floor.
-It holds the original medieval treadwheel that was used to haul up the stone and mortar for construction of the spire (1501-1515).
+It holds the original medieval treadwheel that was used to haul up the stone and mortar for construction of the spire (1501–1515).
 Substantial records exist in the churchwardens' accounts from 1501 onward for the construction and use of the wheel, which was to become known as The Wild Mare.
 A small booklet about this rare survival is available from the church gift shop.

 Dedication

-The church is dedicated to St. James, son of Zebedee.
+The church is dedicated to James, son of Zebedee.
 In the Middle Ages, this saint was the focus of a major pilgrimage route to Santiago de Compostela in Spain.